RanaTalha04/University-Management-System/README.md

 2. Follow the on-screen instructions to navigate through the application's functionalities.

-3. Use the provided options to register new administrators, log in, perform database operations, and more.
+3. Use the provided options to register new administrators, log-in, perform database operations, and more.

 ## Contributing